Skip to main content

 MOTS-cObesity, osteoporosisMOTS-c peptide

-July 24DSIP (emideltide)SleepDSIP peptide
+July 24DSIP (emideltide)Opioid withdrawal, chronic insomnia, narcolepsyDSIP peptide

 BPC-157: the highest-profile nomination